 Monstera Deliciosa

-Sometimes referred to as the Swiss cheese plant thanks to the characteristic “holes” in its heart-shaped leaves, the monstera is a popular indoor plant that can grow 1-2 feet per year.
-In fact, each leaf can grow to be 3 feet long!
+Sometimes referred to as the Swiss cheese plant, thanks to the characteristic “holes” in its heart-shaped leaves, this monstera species is a popular indoor plant that can grow one to two feet per year.
+In fact, each leaf can grow to be three feet long!
+Providing a coco coir pole helps support the plant as it grows larger.

 Pro tip: Let your monstera dry out between waterings, especially in the fall and winter.